Common Winter Accidents In Colorado

 Speed-Related Accidents

-Speeding is particularly dangerous in the winter.
+Speeding is particularly dangerous in the winter and leads to high-speed crashes.
 This is partially because your vehicle takes longer to stop in poor road conditions.

 It also happens because many drivers do not buy snow tires and instead try to drive on summer or all-season tires unsuitable for cold, icy, or slushy conditions.
 Moreover, many drivers drive on worn tires.
 Tires without deep treads or additives to keep them pliable can skate across the snow rather than digging into it.